metafacture/metafacture-tutorial/01_Getting_Metafacture.md

 installation is needed.
 The Playground is a web interface that helps you getting started.
 It is useful to test, share and export Metafacture workflows.

-Starting with [Chapter 6](./06_MetafactureCLI.md) we can switch from using Playground to running Metafacture on our own Hardware.
+Starting with [Chapter 6](./06_MetafactureCLI.md) we can switch from using Playground to running Metafacture on our own hardware.
 But the examples are still provided in the Playground.

-To run Metafacture on your local maschine you need a Linux/Unix Bash Shell (part of every Linux, MacOS and Windows >=10) with Metafacture Core installed.
+To run Metafacture on your local machine you need a Linux/Unix Bash Shell (part of every Linux, MacOS and Windows >=10) with Metafacture Core installed.
 In this course we are not teaching you how to use the command line.
-For that see: TODO
+For that see: **TODO**

 **Next lesson**: [02 Introduction into Metafacture Flux](./02_Introduction_into_Metafacture-Flux.md)